 Depending on the location, the side ingredients to be used will differ.
 For example, in prefectures which are near the sea, there is extensive use of seafood such as salmon roe in the Hokkaido version of ozoni.
 On the other hand, for inland regions, they tend to use more vegetables or their local agricultural products.
 In addition, signature items unique to the region will be extensively used in the ozoni thus making it possible to try vastly different versions across Japan.

 As the ozoni is a New Year’s dish, the ingredients which go into it are added for auspiciousness or have a special meaning.
 For example, as mochi is stretchable and can be pulled long, it represents longevity.
 Local produce is added to pray for a bountiful harvest in the new year.
-Chicken, in particular, the natori is used to signify getting ahead of others and achieving success.
+Chicken (Tori in Japanese, but pronounced ‘natori’), is used to signify getting ahead of others and achieving success.

 Given that there are so many types of ozoni all over Japan, allow me to introduce five very special versions here so do give them a try if you can!